albrow/dependency-linearization/README.md

 The first implementation I picked (somewhat randomly) for zoom demonstrated that the concept could work, and that it made the code easier to manage.
 But it had a huge impact on performance, so I went on the hunt for something faster.
-This code is a series of benchmarks and tests against different dependency linearization implementations.
-In the end, I found an implementation that was up to 15-20x faster when linearizing 10 phases.

 ### How to Run the Tests